KrishArul26/Motorbike-Helmet_detection-using-YOLOV3/README.md

 <h2 align="center"> Motorbike-Helmet_detection-using-ssd_mobilenet_v1</h2>

-<h3 align="left"> I built the system in such a way Firstly, It will be able to detect the motorbike after that It will detect who driving the bike finally, It will detect wheater that person is wearing a helmet or not.
-For that, I have trained  SSD-Mobilenet-V1 and SSD-Mobilenet-V1 pre-trained model for detect Motorbike as well as human.</h3>
+<h3 align="left"> We have to wear a helmet according to road safety rules when riding a motorcycle.
+Therefore, these rules are monitored by the police.
+Also, Due to the invention of high-quality cameras and the development of the state of art in AI, the surveillance system willing to use AI system for detect whether passengers are wearing helmets or not.
+In this category I have built a model, first, it can be able to detect the motorcycle, then it will find out who is riding the bike.
+Finally, it will determine whether the person is wearing a helmet or not.
+To that end, I trained the pre-trained model SSD-MobileNet-V1 to detect motorcycles and humans.</h3>

 <p align="center">